 “Boulevard Saint-Denis, Argenteuil, in Winter”

-“Boulevard Saint-Denis, Argenteuil, in Winter” is a beautiful wintry oil on canvas painting by the French Impressionism artist, Claude Monet, from 1875.
+“Boulevard Saint-Denis, Argenteuil, in Winter” is an oil on canvas winter landscape by the French Impressionism artist, Claude Monet, from 1875.

 1874 was a big year for Monet.
-He had helped launch the Impressionism art movement, which had its first exhibition that year.
-He had even inadvertently helped name the movement after a reviewer titled his scathing review, “The Exhibition of the Impressionists” after one of Monet’s paintings titled “Impression, Sunrise”.
+He helped launch the Impressionism art movement, which had its first exhibition that year and had inadvertently helped name the movement after a reviewer titled his scathing review, “The Exhibition of the Impressionists” after one of Monet’s paintings titled “Impression, Sunrise”.

 Riding that momentum, Monet spent the following winter painting.
 He created at least eighteen pieces during the winter of 1874 to 1875.
 He was staying at his home on Boulevard Saint-Denis in Argenteuil, in a suburb just northwest of Paris.
 His home was blanketed under a cover of snow providing him with a great amount of material and inspiration.